NeuroJSON/jdata/JData_specification.md

 JData also supports the storage of N-D sparse arrays using the annotated N-D array storage format.
 In this case, a named node `"_ArrayIsSparse_":true` or `"_ArrayIsSparse_":1` is added into the structure.
-In the meantime, the "_ArrayData_" becomes the concatenation of the serialized N-element integer indices, followed by the non-zero array elements.
-For a N-D sparse array, each non-zero value requires an N-integer index to specify its location.
+In the meantime, the "_ArrayData_" becomes the concatenations of the serialized N-tuple integer indices, followed by the non-zero array element values.
+For an N-D sparse array, each non-zero value requires an N-tuple index to specify its location.

-For example, if a 3D sparse array has the following non-zero element at the specified locations:
+For example, if a 3-D sparse array has the following non-zero element at the specified locations by a triplets `[i1, i2, i3]`:
 ```
   a: i1, i2, i3, value
       2   3   1   10.1